Judge OKs 3rd-degree murder charge for ex-cop in Floyd death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — A judge on Thursday granted prosecutors’ request to add a third-degree murder charge against the former Minneapolis police officer charged in George Floyd’s death.
+MINNEAPOLIS (AP) — A judge on Thursday granted prosecutors’ request to add a third-degree murder count against a former Minneapolis police officer charged in George Floyd’s death, offering jurors an additional option for conviction and resolving an issue that might have delayed his trial for months.

-Hennepin County Judge Peter Cahill added the charge after the former officer, Derek Chauvin, failed to get appellate courts to block it.
-Cahill had earlier rejected the charge as not warranted by the circumstances of Floyd’s death, but an appellate court ruling in an unrelated case established new grounds for it.
+Hennepin County Judge Peter Cahill reinstated the charge after the former officer, Derek Chauvin, failed to get appellate courts to block it.
+Cahill had earlier rejected the charge as not warranted by the circumstances of Floyd’s death, but an appellate court ruling in an unrelated case established new grounds.

 Chauvin already faced second-degree murder and manslaughter charges.
-Legal experts say the additional charge helps prosecutors by giving jurors one more option to convict Chauvin.
+Legal experts say the additional charge helps prosecutors by giving jurors another option to find Chauvin guilty of murder.

-Potential jurors in Chauvin’s trial return Thursday to continue the selection process that started this week.
+The dispute over the third-degree murder charge revolved around wording in the law that references an act “eminently dangerous to others.”
+Cahill’s initial decision to dismiss the charge had noted that Chauvin’s conduct might be construed as not dangerous to anyone but Floyd.

+But prosecutors sought to revive the charge after the state’s Court of Appeals recently upheld the third-degree murder conviction of another former Minneapolis police officer in the 2017 killing of an Australian woman.
+They argued that the ruling established precedent that the charge could be brought even in a case where only a single person is endangered.

 Floyd was declared dead on May 25 after Chauvin, who is white, pressed his knee against the Black man’s neck for about nine minutes.
 Floyd’s death sparked sometimes violent protests in Minneapolis and beyond, leading to a nationwide reckoning on race.